 Leighton was a non-traditional student at Whitman – he was 32 when he enrolled.
-Now an assistant professor of psychology at Marywood University in Pennsylvania, he said he chose Whitman after spending time as a computer programmer and systems analyst, because he wanted a school where “the students were smarter than me, and the students and faculty challenged each other at a really rigorous level.
+Now a visiting assistant professor of psychology at Hendrix College in Conley, Arkansas, he said he chose Whitman after spending time as a computer programmer and systems analyst, because he wanted a school where “the students were smarter than me, and the students and faculty challenged each other at a really rigorous level.

 “What sealed the deal for me at Whitman was that the faculty there seemed really approachable and friendly, and the students just seemed like they were comfortable being who they were.
 It was clear that the students at Whitman really built a community,” he said.

 A current class representative, Leighton first became involved with fundraising efforts as a member of his Senior Fund Committee.
 He earned the Eugene Marx Service Award in 2001 for “consistent unrewarded service to the College.”
 He has served as an admission representative since 2010, calling prospective students to answer questions about Whitman.
 He was also a member of his 10th Reunion Fund Committee.